Michigan Laws 125.2652 – Definitions

 (iii) The Michigan strategic fund shall include the following provisions in the development or reimbursement agreement for any transformational brownfield plan that utilizes withholding tax capture revenues:

-(A) That the owner or developer of the eligible property shall require each employer occupying the eligible property to comply with the reporting requirements under this section through a contract requirement, lease requirement, or other such means.
+(A) That the owner or developer of the eligible property shall require each employer occupying the eligible property to comply with the reporting requirements under this section through a contract requirement, lease requirement, or other similar means.

-(aaa) “Work plan” means a plan that describes each individual activity to be conducted to complete eligible activities and the associated costs of each individual activity.
+(mmm) “Work plan” means a plan that describes each individual activity to be conducted to complete eligible activities and the associated costs of each individual activity.

-(bbb) “Zone” means, for an authority established before June 6, 2000, a brownfield redevelopment zone designated under this act.
+(nnn) “Zone” means, for an authority established before June 6, 2000, a brownfield redevelopment zone designated under this act.